MarshallTechnology/video_stream/README.md

 # video_stream

-A new Flutter package to live stream video to RTMP server.
+A new Flutter package for basic live streaming video to RTMP server.

 ## Getting Started